EberlyODL/chem202/pla-lecture-19.md

 _Which reactant is the nucleophile and which is the electrophile?_  Draw the mechanism!
 (Reflect on PLA16)

 You should have found a carbocation intermediate in your mechanism.
 Carbocations have a formal positive charge.
 We will discuss the stability of various types of carbocations in detail during class.
 For now, I want you to practice identifying types of carbocations.
 We will classify carbocations based on the number of alkyl groups attached.
 Primary carbocations have one bond to another carbon.
-Secondary carbocations have two bonds to another carbon.
+Secondary carbocations have two bonds to other carbons.
 Finally, tertiary carbocations have three carbon groups attached.
 (See Figure 3.)
+Carbocations on an $$sp^2$$ hybridized center (vinyl or aryl) are too high in energy and we will not consider them.